ReservedField/evic-sdk/README.md

 ```
 To clean you can use `make clean`, as usual.
 If the build succeeds, you should now have a `bin/helloworld.bin` file ready to flash.

-The display initialization procedure depends on a flag in the dataflash, which
-I haven't implemented yet.
-If your hardware version is supported but the display
-won't work, change the `TODO_DATAFLASH` define in `src/display/Display_SSD1306.c`
-or `src/display/Display_SSD1327.c` from `1` to `0`, rebuild the SDK and finally
-rebuild the APROM.
-The following hardware versions use SSD1327:
-- 1.02
-- 1.03
-- 1.06
-- 1.08
-- 1.09
-- 1.11

-All the others use SSD1306.

 Flashing
 --------